 This course will count in the Religious Studies major or minor.

-Rhonda Baird, a talented young permaculture practictioner and teacher from the forests of sourthern Indiana.
+- Rhonda Baird, a talented young permaculture practictioner and teacher from the forests of sourthern Indiana.

 Useful links for more information:

+Students must complete an application and be accepted to register for this course.
+Enrollment is limited to 25 students.
+Participants will be spending time outdoors for the duration of the 2 weeks.
 A special course fee covers round-trip transportation, food, lodging, and course materials.
-Students who successfully complete the course will receive certification in Permaculture, which enables them to practice the art and science of Permaculture.
+In addition to getting three hours of course-credit, students who successfully complete the course will receive a permaculture certification, which enables them to practice the art and science of permaculture.

 Permaculture is a design pattern for living more harmoniously with our life support systems, and with each other.
 It is a rapidly growing and internationally recognized design system for creating sustainable human environments.
 It is a set of principles and techniques that aims to create ecologically sound and economically prosperous human communities.
 This course gives students innovative conceptual tools and the chance to view that future from as many angles as possible.
 This is a unique opportunity for a hands-on experience in a class at Indiana University.